-Book your Ben Nevis Guide for a Ben Nevis Guided Walk or climb.
+Climb Ben Nevis with a qualified Ben Nevis Guide on a Ben Nevis Guided Walk or Ben Nevis Climb.
 We offer Ben Nevis Guided walks and Ben Nevis climbs year round and all of our Ben Nevis Guides are qualified, experienced and very friendly, providing you with the best support to help you climb Ben Nevis by whichever route you choose.
 Book your Ben Nevis Guide and either climb Ben Nevis via the Mountain path or by a Ben Nevis scramble, such as Tower Ridge, Ledge Route or the CMD arete.

 Ben Nevis is the UK's highest mountain at 1,344m and it towers above Fort William and the surrounding hills of the Mamore's and Grey Coires.
 It is one of Lochaber's main tourist attractions with over 150,000 people a year making their way to the top for some of the best views in the country if they're lucky.

 The easiest route, the 'Mountain path' starts just above sea level and climbs around the Southern flanks of Meall an t-shuide to the halfway lochan and the Red burn, which marks the halfway point.
 From here the path zig-zags its way up the upper part of the mountain to reach the vast and empty plateau.
 It's not over there though, a short walk from the start of the plateau and you'll reach the summit, with its trig point and the ruins of the observatory which were manned 24 hours a day, year-round between 1883 and 1904.

 In winter the mountain path is a far more serious place as snow and ice cover the track and make navigation difficult and crampons and ice axe are usually required to travel safely.
 A Ben Nevis Winter guide can guide you safely to the summit and back as well as teaching you the skills required to do so.